ParthChughApps/scripter-ai/SETUP.md

 - Verify `ANTHROPIC_API_KEY` is set in `.env.local`
 - Check API key has sufficient credits
 - Review console logs for token usage

+### HeyGen API Errors
+- Verify `HEYGEN_API_KEY` is set in `.env.local` (if using video generation)
+- Check that your HeyGen account has API access enabled
+- Ensure you have sufficient credits/quota in your HeyGen account
+- Review the API response in browser console for detailed error messages
+- Note: Video generation may take 1-3 minutes to complete

 ### Firestore Errors
 - Ensure Firestore is enabled in Firebase Console